ppatierno/rhte-2019/modules/02-cdc-connect-debezium.md

 The `KafkaConnect` CRD uses Kafka Connect image as a base layer and the connector plugins are injected by building new image on top of it.
 The `KafkaConnectS2I` CRD leverages the Source-2-Image OpenShift's feature for handling builds and adding connectors plugin.
 In this workshop we will use `KafkaConnect` for adding the Debezium PostgreSQL plugin connector.
-If you want to use `KafkaConnectS2I`, you can follow [KafkaConnectS2I module](./02-cdc-connect-s2i-debezium.md).
+If you want to use `KafkaConnectS2I`, you can follow [KafkaConnectS2I module](02-cdc-connect-s2i-debezium.md).

 First, we will need to build a image containing desired plugins.
 NOTE: You can skip building image and use prepared one from the `quay.io/amqstreamsrhte2019/rhte-kafka-connect-debezium-postgres:latest`

-To download debezium connector plugin, build and push image to `your_repository` you can use a command:
+To download Debezium PostgreSQL connector plugin, build and push image to `your_repository` you can use a command:
 ```shell
 export DEBEZIUM_VERSION=0.9.5.Final
 mkdir -p kafka-connect-debezium/my-plugins && cd kafka-connect-debezium/my-plugins && \